6 Common Product Strategy Mistakes & How to Avoid Them

 How to avoid it

 Have a classification system for prioritizing features.
 Coordinate with your project team to determine which features are critical to include, versus features your product can do without initially.
-We suggest classifying by “Must Have” and “Nice to Have” for particular builds, and then adding lower priority features to a product roadmap for future implementation.
-We also suggest prioritizing features within these classifications.

 As a full service custom mobile app development company, Clearbridge Mobile handles the entire lifecycle of your product from Planning and Strategy, UX/UI Design, App Development, QA/User Acceptance Testing, to Technical Delivery.
 We use a unique agile development process that gives you control over scope, reduces your risk, and provides you predictable velocity.
 Start a conversation today to get started on your mobile project.